William758/ZetTweaks/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v1.1.5 - Change lunar equipment droplet color.
+Remove unobtainable items in the command menu.
+ChanceShrines improve with failures and are configurable.

+v1.1.4 - Prevent MultitudeGoldBoost from granting less then the base gold reward.

 v1.1.3 - Fixed some drones still retaliating against allies.
 BloodShrines now provide a minimum reward that scales with difficulty.
 VoidSignals required reduced to 3.